solidjs-community/solid-primitives/packages/transition-group/README.md

 - `options` transition options:

   - `onChange` - a function to be called when the list changes.
 It receives the list of added elements, removed elements, and moved elements.
 It also receives a callback to be called when the removed elements are finished animating (they can be removed from the DOM).

   - `appear` - whether to run the transition on the initial elements.
 Defaults to `false`.

   If enabled, the initial elements will still be included in the initial render (for SSR), but the transition fill happen when the first client-side effect is run.
-So to avoid the initial elements to be visible, you can set the initial element's style to `display: none` and set it to `display: block` in the `onEnter` callback.
+So to avoid the initial elements to be visible, you can set the initial element's style to `display: none` and set it to `display: block` in the `onChange` callback.

+  - `exitMethod` - This controls how the elements exit.

+    - `"remove"` removes the element immediately.
+    - `"move-to-end"` (default) will move elements which have exited to the end of the array.
+    - `"keep-index"` will splice them in at their previous index.

 Returns a signal with an array of the current elements and exiting previous elements.